colzeb/static_site/content/blog/test2.md

 tags = ["rust"]
 +++

-this page is for testing2
+This is the first post

 <!-- more -->